 You dream whimsically about sliding into a different universe of your own when father makes the call, “kiiiiids, come set the table!”
 It was a call to arms that could only mean one thing – you were about to enter the average Australian lifestyle lottery of underwhelming dinners.

 What fate awaited you tonight?
-Fuck, it smelt sickly sweet.
+Fark, it smelt sickly sweet.
 Contained in the crockpot of broken dreams.
 Father opened the lid and a smell wafted through your abode.
 It was unmistakable, it was apricot chicken night.
-Your family’s prized Big Mouth Billy Bass seemed to mock you from the wall – ha ha, you little fuckling cunt.
+Your family’s prized Big Mouth Billy Bass seemed to mock you from the wall – ha ha, you little scrote.

 Steaming piles of apricot-scented-pus piled onto your plate next to scoops of overcooked rice that made Chairman Mao’s crimes seem like petty offences.
 Dinner was served and you knew if you didn’t eat every morsel of culinary child abuse you would be getting the wooden spoon.